-2. Oxford 1+1 MBA: This is a program that offers the opportunity to combine a master's degree with the one-year MBA program, in which you complete a master's degree of your chosen discipline in the first year.
-The following year you will move on to the one-year MBA.
+- Oxford 1+1 MBA: This is a program that offers the opportunity to combine a master's degree with the one-year MBA program.
+In this program, you complete a master's degree of your chosen discipline in the first year.
+The following year, you will move on to the one-year MBA.

 Level of Competition

 The Oxford MBA program is a global network connecting diverse students.
 Interestingly, Oxford Saïd has a low domestic to international student ratio.
-Recent data shows more than 90 percent of incoming students came from more than 50 countries outside the United Kingdom.
+Recent data shows more than 90 percent of incoming students came from more than 50 countries outside the UK.

 The class profile showcases the diversified student body filled with unique perspectives, skills, and experiences.
 The most recent entering class comprised:

 - 311 individuals of 67 nationalities

 - An average of five years of pre-MBA work experience